zicna/intro-to-redux-library-codealong/README.md

 this lesson's `package.json` file, so all you need to do is run `npm install && npm start` to get started.

-In this code along, we'll be building a simple shopping list application that will allow a user to view an existing shopping list.
+In this code along, we'll be building a simple counter application that displays the value of the counter along with a button to increment it.

 ### Step 1: Setting Up The Store